Ard3ny/ard3ny.github.io/_posts/2023-09-05-GW-Manage-signatures-in-a-workspace-with-GAMADV-XTD3.md

                                         <td valign="top" style="vertical-align: top; font-size: 14px;">
                                           https://www.example.test/
 ```
-You've maybe noticed multiple variables in the template.
+You've maybe noticed multiple variables/tags in the template.
 {first}, {last}, {last}, {title}, {phone}

-These are going to be replaced by the value of your User.
+These are going to be dynamically replaced by the value of your User.
 So if you are using your own signature template, you need to add these variables.

+Adding {RT}{/RT} around the tag makes the variable skipable if user/users don't have it, therefore not leaving an empty ugly space.

 ### More/less values
 You can add some other variables which will be pulled from the user.
 To list all possible values